Royal Commission into Aboriginal Deaths in Custody: Later reviews and analyses

-A 2019 study found that Indigenous people are now less likely than non-Indigenous people to die in prison custody.
+A 2019 study found that Indigenous people are less likely to die within custody than non-Indigneous people.
+Another study that reviewed quantitative data from 505 public coroner reports, also published in 2019, found that Indigenous people are 'significantly more likely to die in police custody than non-Indigenous people'.

 As of 19 April 2021, in the 30 years since the tabling of the Commission report in 1991 there have been a further 474 Aboriginal deaths in custody.